megha-uv/Personnal-Assistant/README.md

-# Personal-Assistant
+# Personnal-Assistant

 ## Overview

 In today's fast-paced world, young working professionals often struggle to find time for self-care amidst their busy schedules.
-To help address this issue, we have developed the **Personal-Assistant** application.
+To help address this issue, we have developed the **Personnal-Assistant** application.
 This application is designed to assist users in maintaining a balanced and healthy lifestyle by setting reminders for their daily routines.

 The Personal-Assistant application allows users to input their daily activities and schedules, which are then stored securely in a database.
 When the scheduled time for an activity arrives, the application sends a notification to remind the user to perform the activity.
 This ensures that important self-care activities are not overlooked, helping users to stay fit and lead a healthier life.